 Duty and allowances

-- the country it was sent from
+- where the goods were sent from (country).

 Goods and Services Tax (GST)

-We calculate GST based on the total of:
+Customs will calculate GST based on the total of:

 - how much you paid for the item, plus